Performance Management Tips for Early-Stage Companies

 Feedback is so crucial.
 Getting real-time feedback and being told that they need to improve & what they should continue to do is something that Millennials and Gen Z want.
 Overall these generations want 50% more feedback than other employees.
 Moreover, having feedback documented in one place where managers and direct reports can see past feedback will help motivate the direct reports and help streamline feedback conversations and performance reviews between employees.

 If you are part of an early-stage company, Google Sheets can be sufficient to document feedback conversations.
-If your organization has more than 15 people, it may be time to consider a feedback tool.
+If your organization has more than 15 people, it may be time to consider a continuous feedback solution.

 You can check out these resources for more details: